Xia Nai: Return to China

-Dr Xia and the development of Egyptology in China
+Xia and the development of Egyptology in China

-Dr Xia was the first Chinese doctorate to study Egyptology.
-While there might have been others such as Guo Songtao (郭崧濤), a diplomat of the Qing Empire who had travelled to Egypt or Duan Fang (端方), a scholar who collected tracings of Egyptian stela, neither of them truly understood or developed the technique to conduct a thorough excavation as Dr Xia since they did not intend to study Egyptology properly.
-Dr Xia brought back his knowledge in Egyptology and archaeology from his time studying in the United Kingdom to assist his archaeological work in China.
+Xia was the first Chinese doctorate to study Egyptology.
+While there might have been others such as Guo Songtao, a diplomat of the Qing Empire who had travelled to Egypt or Duanfang, a scholar who collected tracings of Egyptian stela, neither of them truly understood or developed the technique to conduct a thorough excavation as Xia since they did not intend to study Egyptology properly.
+Xia brought back his knowledge in Egyptology and archaeology from his time studying in the United Kingdom to assist his archaeological work in China.
 Although he is regarded as the first legit Chinese 'Egyptologist', he gave up entirely on Egyptological research upon the submission of his doctoral thesis in 1943, and hence there was an interruption to the development of Egyptology in China.
-Dr Xia's published article—'A Chinese Parallel to an Egyptian Idiom'—which pointed out the similarity between how Chinese and ancient Egyptians drew connections between 'youth' and the 'smell of the mouth after drinking human milk'.
-Dr Xia is also considered to be the 'first wave' (and the only one from this generation) of Chinese Egyptological researchers whose importance lies in his ability to set himself as a pioneer of the Egyptological field.
+Xia's published article—'A Chinese Parallel to an Egyptian Idiom'—which pointed out the similarity between how Chinese and ancient Egyptians drew connections between 'youth' and the 'smell of the mouth after drinking human milk'.
+Xia is also considered to be the 'first wave' (and the only one from this generation) of Chinese Egyptological researchers whose importance lies in his ability to set himself as a pioneer of the Egyptological field.
 He serves as an inspiration for future generations and reminds them of the importance of the Chinese perspective in contribution to 'a new understanding' of ancient Egypt.